How to Use Advanced Email Analytics Data to Ramp Up ROI

-In this blog, we’re going to break down different advanced analytic features and provide real-world advice on how to use this data in your upcoming campaigns to increase ROI.
+Coming up, we’re going to break down each advanced Email Analytics feature and give real-world advice on how to apply this data to future emails to increase ROI.

 - Glance/Delete Rate – Email open for 2 seconds or less

 - Skim Rate – Email open for 3 to 7 seconds

 - Read Rate – Email open for 8 seconds or more

 Please note, these are a guideline only.
 Take into account the content of each email and adjust these figures appropriately.
 An email with a 1,500-word embedded blog post is going to have different read/skim/glance metrics than a super short image-heavy email would.

 You’re also presented with an engagement time distribution report like this:

 This report shows that at least 64% of the email opens werefor 8 seconds or more, qualifying them as reads.
 Much better engagement compared to the quarter of subscribers who opened it just to quickly close out.

 Engagement by Email Medium

 Engagement reporting also allows you to view how engaging your email is based on the type of email medium used to view it.